oasis-tcs/tosca-specs/2_0/events.md

 - Lifecycle management in TOSCA v1.x focuses almost exclusively on Day 0 service design and Day 1 service orchestration.
-The TOSCA 1.x standard makes an implicit assumption that service templates are designed only for the purpose of deploying (and potentially undeploying) services only as follows:
+The TOSCA 1.x standard makes an implicit assumption that service templates are designed primarily for the purpose of deploying (and potentially undeploying) services as follows:
   - *Deploying* a service involves instantiating a *service representation* from a service template, fulfilling requirements if necessary, performing substitutions if necessary, and then